- COMELLES, JOSEP MARIA

 He has published over a dozen books, some of the most recent of which are: Antropología, género, salud y atención (Bellaterra: 2010, in Spanish); Enfermería y antropología: Padeceres, cuidadores y cuidados (Icaria: 2009, in Spanish) and De les iguales a la cartilla.
 El regiment de la cosa pública, la medicalització i el pluralisme assistencial a la Vall d'Aro (Generalitat de Catalunya: 2015, in Catalan).

 PhD on Cultural Anthropology (Univ. of Barcelona, 1994).
-Accredited as full professor for the Spanish public agency ANECA (2012).
+Distinguished professor by the URV since 2019.
 He has assumed different positions of academic management at the URV and has been director of the Department from 2012 to 2016.
 He has been visiting professor/researcher, among others, at Univ. of Barcelona, Univ. of California, Univ.
 Nacional Autónoma de México, Univ. degli Studi di Perugia (Italy) and at many different universities of Brazil.
 Advisor, expert and/or evaluator of different public institutions, standing out the World Health Organization-Regional Office for Europe and the VI Framework Program of the UE.
 He has published more than 100 papers and book chapters, as well as different books.

 ICREA Senior Researcher -Catalan Institution of Research and Advanced Studies.
 Born in Buenos Aires, Fernando received degrees in Psychology, History, and Philosophy of Science at Harvard University, Université de Genève, and Université de Paris.
 He has a Doctorate from the University of Geneva (1988) and a Habilitation from the École des Hautes Études en Sciences Sociales (EHESS), Paris.
 He has worked on the history of human sciences and the sciences of the mind / brain from early modernity to the present.
 He has among other obtained a Guggenheim Fellowship, and has been visiting researcher, at the American Academy in Rome, Harvard University and the Brocher Foundation, as well as visiting professor in Argentina, Brazil, France, Mexico, Japan and Taiwan.
 Prior to his appointment as ICREA Professor in 2012, he was permanent senior researcher at the Max Planck Institute for the History of Science, Berlin.
 He is an associate member of the Alexandre Koyré Center (EHESS, Paris) and a member of the Europaea Academy.
 Some of his lines of research are: History and anthropology of mental disorders and mind and brain sciences; contemporary "neurocultures"; cultural studies of biopolitics; phenomenology and narratives of affliction and disease; person, body and subjectivation in Western tradition and in intercultural perspective; bioethics.

 PhD on Social and Cultural Anthropology (Univ. of Barcelona, 2007).
 Master on Medical Anthropology (Rovira i Virgili Univ., URV, 2002).
 Bachelor in Social and Cultural Anthropology (URV, 2000).
 Bachelor in Nursing (Univ. of Valencia, 1998).
+Currently is an associated professor by the Serra Húnter programme.
 She did research stays in the Institute of Nursing and Health Care (Tampere, Finland), Universidad Autónoma Metropolitana - Xochimilco (Mexico), University of Buenos Aires (Argentina) and Université Moulay Ismail (Morocco).
 Researcher at the Food Observatory (Scientific Park of the University of Barcelona).
 Teaching in the Rovira i Virgili Univ. since 2006.